chaingateway/keystore-decryptor/README.md

 - Use this tool in an isolated, offline environment if possible.

 ## Acknowledgments
 This tool is powered by the fantastic work from the [ethereumjs/keythereum](https://github.com/ethereumjs/keythereum) library.
-Keythereum handles the decryption of keystore files and is trusted by the Ethereum community for its security and robustness.